Integralist/integralist.co.uk/content/posts/git-internals.md

            blob
 ```

+> [!NOTE]
-> Note: you can see from the above ascii graph that the 'commit' object itself points to a 'tree' object, and that tree object points to a 'blob' object.
+> you can see from the above ascii graph that the 'commit' object itself points to a 'tree' object, and that tree object points to a 'blob' object.
 We'll dig into these reference 'object' types in more detail in the "[Object Types](#object-types)" section.

 It's worth clarifying now that although we conceptually talk in terms of 'branches' in git, the internal directory structure (where references to branches are stored) uses the term 'heads' instead.
 It's a terrible name (like most things in git's lexicon), but it's best to just accept it and move on.